A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Spatial Models, Signals and Traces

 \subsection{Constraint Semirings}

-An elegant and general way to represent the result of monitoring is based on \emph{constraint semiring}.
+An elegant and general way to represent the result of monitoring is based on \emph{constraint semiring}~\cite{BMR97}.
 This is an algebraic structure that consists of a domain and two operations named \emph{choose} and \emph{combine}.
-Constraint semirings are subclass of semirings which have been shown to be very flexible, expressive and convenient for a wide range of problems, in particular for optimisation and solving problems with soft constraints and multiple criteria~\cite{BMR97}, and in model checking~{ {\cite{LM05}}}.
+Constraint semirings are a subclass of semirings that have been shown to be very flexible, expressive, and convenient for a wide range of problems, in particular for optimization and solving problems with soft constraints and multiple criteria~\cite{BMR97}, and in model checking~{ {\cite{LM05}}}.

-\begin{definition}[semiring] A \emph{semiring} is a tuple $\langle A, \oplus, \otimes, \bot, \top \rangle$ composed by a set $A$, two operators $\oplus$, $\otimes$ and two constants $\bot$, $\top$ such that: \begin{itemize} \item $\oplus : A \times A \rightarrow A$ is an associative, commutative operator to ``choose'' among values\footnote{We let $x\oplus y$ to denote $\oplus(\{ x , y\})$.}, with $\bot$ as unit element ($\bot \oplus a = a, \forall a \in A$). \item $\otimes : A \times A \rightarrow A$ is an associative operator to ``combine'' values with $\top$ as unit element ( $\top \otimes a = a, \forall a \in A$) and $\bot$ as absorbing element ($\bot \otimes a = \bot, \forall a \in A$ ) \item $\otimes$ distributes over $\oplus$; \end{itemize} \end{definition}
+\begin{definition}[Semiring] A \emph{semiring} is a tuple $\langle A, \oplus, \otimes, \bot, \top \rangle$ composed by a set $A$, two operators $\oplus$, $\otimes$ and two constants $\bot$, $\top \in A$ such that: \begin{itemize} \item $\oplus : A \times A \rightarrow A$ is an associative, commutative operator to ``choose'' among values\footnote{We let $x\oplus y$ to denote $\oplus(\{ x , y\})$.}, with $\bot$ as unit element ($\bot \oplus a = a, \forall a \in A$). \item $\otimes : A \times A \rightarrow A$ is an associative operator to ``combine'' values with $\top$ as unit element ( $\top \otimes a = a, \forall a \in A$) and $\bot$ as absorbing element ($\bot \otimes a = \bot, \forall a \in A$ ) \item $\otimes$ distributes over $\oplus$; \end{itemize} \end{definition}